-The difference between an emotional affair and an innocent friendship may be slight, but it can ruin your marriage.
+There’s a world of difference between emotional affairs and friendship.
+An emotional affair can ruin your marriage.
 These signs of “cheating in your heart” are from Dr Phil McGraw.

-And, here’s what Dr Phil says about affairs of the heart…
+Here’s what he says about affairs of the heart…

 Emotional Affairs Vs. Innocent Friendships